Felteng/how-are-your-reactions/README.md

         - Expected output: Only 1 game should be started, no stacked functions getting called.
         - Actual output: Only 1 game gets started no matter how many times the user clicks.

-    - If the highscore is 0, set a negative score.
+    - If the high score is 0, set a negative score.
-        - Expected output: The highscore should update to the negative value of current score.
+        - Expected output: The high score should update to the negative value of current score.
-        - Actual output: The highscore turned into a negative number.
+        - Actual output: The high score turned into a negative number.

-    - Set a score higher than the value of highscore.
+    - Set a score higher than the value of high score.
-        - Expected output: If the value is higher then the highscore value should be updated to the value of current score.
+        - Expected output: If the value is higher then the high score value should be updated to the value of current score.
-        - Actual output: The highscore value was updated to the new value, same as the current score. \
+        - Actual output: The high score value was updated to the new value, same as the current score. \
         ![image](readme-assets/images/grid-test-cases.png)

 - Reaction Game